Puyo Puyo (Arcade)

 Regional Differences

-The English version, labeled "World" in MAME, is one of the greatest Puyo Puyo-related mysteries.
-Almost all information regarding its release has been lost to time.
-Its inclusion in the Sega Ages series for the Nintendo Switch confirms that it is an official translation and not a bootleg as was claimed for a long time, but when it was released and in what markets is completely unknown.
+The English version (labeled "World" in MAME) was, for years, one of the greatest Puyo Puyo-related mysteries.
+Much of the information regarding its release has been lost to time, and international fans initially assumed that it was a bootleg.
+References of any kind to this version in Japan are comparatively scarce, with a single mention on Japanese Wikipedia dubbing it "the Europe version" and a PCB recording by BEEP Akihabara being the only Japanese references to this version online.
+Its inclusion in the Sega Ages series for the Nintendo Switch confirms that it is an official translation, and a couple of 1990s developer interviews allude to a European version with name changes, but when, how, and precisely where this version released is completely unknown.
 Regardless, the English version features some aesthetic changes.

 Copyright Notice